Creating Primitive Type Variables in Your Programs

 .class; for example,

 String.class.
-This refers to the object (of type
+This refers to the object that represents the type itself, of type

 Using Underscore Characters in Numeric Literals